danielmapar/SystemDesign/designing-data-intensive-applications/README.md

     * In order to figure out how bad your outliers are, you can look at higher percentiles: the `95th`, `99th`, and `99.9th` percentiles are common (abbreviated `p95`, `p99`, and `p999`).
 They are the response time thresholds at which 95%, 99%, or 99.9% of requests are faster than that particular threshold.
 For example, if the `95th` percentile response time is 1.5 seconds, that means `95 out of 100 requests take less than 1.5 seconds`, and 5 out of 100 requests take 1.5 seconds or more.

     * High percentiles of response times, also known as tail latencies, are important because they directly affect users’ experience of the service.
-For example, Amazon describes response time requirements for internal services in terms of the 99.9th per‐ centile, even though it only affects 1 in 1,000 requests.
+For example, Amazon describes response time requirements for internal services in terms of the 99.9th percentile, even though it only affects 1 in 1,000 requests.
 This is because the customers with the slowest requests are often those who have the most data on their accounts because they have made many purchases.
         * That is, they’re the most valuable customers [19].
-It’s important to keep those customers happy by ensuring the website is fast for them: Amazon has also observed that a 100 ms increase in response time reduces sales by 1% [20], and others report that a 1-second slowdown reduces a customer sat‐ isfaction metric by 16%
+It’s important to keep those customers happy by ensuring the website is fast for them: Amazon has also observed that a 100 ms increase in response time reduces sales by 1% [20], and others report that a 1-second slowdown reduces a customer satisfaction metric by 16%

     * For example, percentiles are often used in `service level objectives (SLOs)` and `service level agreements (SLAs)`, contracts that define the expected performance and availability of a service.
 An `SLA` may state that the service is considered to be up if it has a `median response time of less than 200 ms` and a `99th percentile under 1 s` (if the response time is longer, it might as well be down), and the service may be required to be up at least 99.9% of the time.
-These metrics set expectations for clients of the ser‐ vice and allow customers to demand a refund if the SLA is not met.
+These metrics set expectations for clients of the service and allow customers to demand a refund if the SLA is not met.

     * **Queueing delays** often account for a large part of the `response time` at `high percentiles`.
 As a server can only process a `small number of things in parallel` (limited, for example, by its **number of CPU cores**), **it only takes a small number of slow requests to hold up the processing of subsequent requests an effect** sometimes known as `head-of-line blocking`.
 Even if those subsequent requests are fast to process on the server, the client will see a slow overall response time due to the time waiting for the prior request to complete.
 Due to this effect, it is important to measure response times on the client side.